agsb/f2u/README.md

 **"this is a work in progress, not completed"**

-take a look at changes.md
+(take a look at notes and changes)

 # Introduction